Skip to main content

 Email is required because the download link is delivered by email, not on-page.

-75 percent of nonprofit board members rate their own financial literacy as basic or below — a material gap given fiduciary responsibility
+75 percent of nonprofit board members rate their own financial literacy as basic or below, a real gap given their fiduciary duty

 Source: BoardSource Leading with Intent 2021 survey